Sendami/100-days-of-code/log.md

 ### Day 16: February 16th, 2021
 Today I didn't do any code, I read an article from FreeCodeCamp.
 This one: https://www.freecodecamp.org/news/from-hackathon-to-cto-in-3-years/.
 It is indeed very interesting and as a consequence I'm planning to read these two books: The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win and Effective DevOps: Building a Culture of Collaboration, Affinity, and Tooling at Scale.
 Lately, I've been doing lots of tooling at work and I really enjoy it.
 I want to learn more about it.

+### Days 17, 18, 19: February 17th, 18th and 19th, 2021
+Las week I was trying to setup my blog with GitHub Actions so everytime I add a new post automatically this log and twitter was updated.
+After three days, it's still not working.
+I followed this post: https://github.com/marketplace/actions/send-tweet-action.

+### Day 20: February 24th, 2021
+Attending AWS Innovate https://innovate-emea.virtual.awsevents.com/e/202317533/I%27m+an+Application+Developer.
+Trying to find a reason to learn more about ML, but I didn't have any luck.
+I didn't understand anything.